FasterXML/jackson/README.md

 Most projects listed below are lead by Jackson development team; but some by other at-large Jackson community members.

-We try to keep versioning of modules compatible to reduce confusion regarding which versions work together.
+We try to keep versioning of modules lined up to reduce confusion regarding which versions work together.
+One known exception to this is "jackson-annotations" that has a different versioning starting from 2.20 ([more details](https://github.com/FasterXML/jackson-annotations/issues/294)).

 ### Core modules